 - Seek medical attention.
 Your medical records are legal documents that prove when you were hurt and the severity of the injuries you have suffered.

 The last thing you should do is seek out a slip-and-fall attorney.
 Your chances of receiving fair compensation for medical bills, lost wages and suffering will increase dramatically if you have a skilled New York City personal injury attorney to guide you through the claim process.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 to discuss your case today.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to discuss your case today.